GeorgeAymanB/movie-website/README.md

 -Express.js: The core framework for building the web server and handling HTTP requests.

 -MongoBD: used to store and handle movie data

+	-Mongo connection URI:
+		mongodb://localhost:27017

 # Setup and usage
 1.Clone this repository to your local machine.